 Lost but not least!
 Benji Candelario & Arnold Jarvis – You’ve Let Love Slip Away (BC’s Classic Club Mix) (King Street)

 Love, as a dream, a reality or something from the past, is an endless source of inspiration.
 “You’ve let love slip away…” says it all about the theme of this 2003 jewel.
-With Arnold Jarvis expressing his feelings in such a unique heartfelt manner.
+With Arnold Jarvis once again expressing his feelings in such a unique heartfelt manner.
 Benji Candelario crafting the perfect environment along with Scott Wozniak responsible for the keys over a rumblin’ bass driven rhythm pattern.

 Although underrated, ‘You’ve Let Love Slip Away’ belongs to the category of the vaults which NYC label King Street has graced us with throughout its history.
 Missed it?
 Give it a listen and feel free to let us know what you think…